rust-embedded/discovery/microbit/src/06-serial-communication/windows-tooling.md

 <img title="PuTTY console" src="../assets/putty-console.png">
 </p>

 If you type on this console, the yellow LED on top of the micro:bit will blink.
-Each key stroke should make the LED blink once.
+Each keystroke should make the LED blink once.
 Note that the console won't echo back what you type so the screen will remain blank.